MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsComplianceRecordingPolicy.md

 ```

 ## DESCRIPTION
-Teams compliance recording policies are used in automatic policy-based recording scenarios.
+Teams recording policies are used in automatic policy-based recording scenarios.
-When Microsoft Teams users participate in meetings or make or receive calls, the policy-based recording applications i.e. bots associated with the user's Teams compliance recording policy are invited into the call or meeting to record audio, video and video-based screen sharing activity.
+When Microsoft Teams users participate in meetings or make or receive calls, the policy-based recording applications i.e. bots associated with the user's Teams recording policy are invited into the call or meeting to record audio, video and video-based screen sharing activity.

-Note that simply assigning a Teams compliance recording policy to a Microsoft Teams user will not activate automatic policy-based recording for all Microsoft Teams calls and meetings that the user participates in.
+Note that simply assigning a Teams recording policy to a Microsoft Teams user will not activate automatic policy-based recording for all Microsoft Teams calls and meetings that the user participates in.
 Among other things, you will need to create an application instance of a policy-based recording application i.e. a bot in your tenant and will then need to assign an appropriate policy to the user.

 Please work with your Microsoft certified policy-based recording application provider to obtain an instance of their recording application.
 Please refer to the documentation of the CsOnlineApplicationInstance cmdlets for information on how to create an application instance of a policy-based recording application.

-Assigning your Microsoft Teams users a Teams compliance recording policy activates automatic policy-based recording for all new Microsoft Teams calls and meetings that the users participate in.
+Assigning your Microsoft Teams users a Teams recording policy activates automatic policy-based recording for all new Microsoft Teams calls and meetings that the users participate in.
+The system will load the recording application and join it to appropriate calls and meetings in order for it to enforce compliance with the administrative set policy.
 Existing calls and meetings are unaffected.

 ## EXAMPLES